OpenConext/Mujina/README.md

 * USER
 * ALL

-The setting is configurable in the application.yml
+The setting is configurable in the application.yml. **ALL is the default.**
 ```
 # Authentication method ALL for every username / password combination and USER for the configured users
-auth_method: USER
+auth_method: ALL
 ```

 The USER setting requires a valid user to be known in Mujina's IdP and the ALL accepts everything.